Doing Business with Council

 *Where Council resolves that there is only one (1) supplier who is reasonably available to supply the goods or service to Council, due to the specialised or confidential nature of the goods or service being sought or it would be impractical or disadvantageous for Council to invite quotations or tenders only then Council may enter into a contract with the nominated suppliers without first inviting quotes or tenders.

 Engaging our local businesses

-VendorPanel Marketplace is used by Council employees, where there is no preferred supplier arrangement in place and where the intended expenditure is below $220,000.00 (inclusive of GST).
+VendorPanel Marketplace is used when staff are seeking quotes and when there is no preferred supplier arrangement in place or the intended total cost of the procurement is below $220,000 (including GST).

-This e-procurement website is an opportunity for businesses to access the open market to have their goods and services seen by Council.
+VendorPanel Marketplace gives businesses an opportunity to have their goods and services seen by us.
 It is free for businesses to register and is easy to use.
-Businesses can register by visiting the VendorPanel Marketplace website and following the simple five (5) step process.

 Advertisement of tender opportunities